 While having a tooth pulled is usually the last resort in preserving your mouth’s health, the extraction needs to be performed safely by an expert dentist.
-The team at Kluth Family & Cosmetic Dentistry in Alexandria and Noblesville, Indiana, is experienced with tooth extractions, doing them safely with minimal pain.
+The team at Kluth Family & Cosmetic Dentistry in Noblesville, Indiana, is experienced with tooth extractions, doing them safely with minimal pain.
 To find out if you need a tooth extracted or how you can prevent one, call or schedule an appointment online at the office nearest you.

 Tooth extractions involve the complete removal of a problematic tooth.
 Some tooth extractions, like wisdom teeth extractions, are common and performed on nearly everyone.
 Others are medically necessary and are the result of a damaged or decayed tooth that is beyond repair.
 Cases like these are usually the last resort when treatments like crowns or fillings can’t preserve the damaged tooth.

 The two main types of tooth extractions are:

 Simple extractions are the pulling of teeth that can be seen in your mouth.
 They are less invasive than surgical extractions, involving an instrument called an elevator to loosen the tooth before it is safely pulled.